Usarix/Distributed-Quantum-Tomography-Software/README.md

 The code presented is used for the distributed tomography protocol, it requires Qiskit as a main dependency.

+# Description
+The program delivers the statistical properties of the distributed computing protocol via MUBs, it has different functions to make this procedure more friendly and editable, only the part after the functions is the code running with the given parameters.
+If you want to edit certain parts of the procedure, find the desire function and edit it.
+Hopefully i will separate the function part with the code part in the near future.

 # How to use
 The code is prepared in such manner that can be launched from the terminal given the rights arguments (argparse).